application-stacks/runtime-component-operator/examples/affinity/README.md

           topologyKey: kubernetes.io/hostname
 ```

-To see where the which nodes the pods are running, run the following command:
+To verify which nodes the pods are scheduled on, run the following command:

 ```console
 oc get pods -o wide